VladyslavUsenko/ewok/README.md

 cd ../../
 catkin_make
 ```
-### 2.b External dataset (Optional)

 Some of the provided examples (trajectory_replanning_big_forest.launch) depend on the forest_gen dataset.
-Please follow the instructions provided here to download and install the dataset: https://github.com/ethz-asl/forest_gen
+With the above commands it should already be downloaded as a git submodule.
+Please check https://github.com/ethz-asl/forest_gen for more information about the dataset.

 ### 3. Simulation example
 In separate terminal windows: